-Contact: Dr. Cinnamon Brown Phone: (573) 592-5271
+Contact: Dr. Cinnamon Brown Phone: (573) 592-5271 Email: Cinnamon.Brown@westminster-mo.edu

 The interdisciplinary minor in Women's and Gender Studies enables students to gain insights into the influence of gender on all forms of human endeavor.
-The program may be tailored to complement the student's major area of specialization, thus providing new perspectives on traditional academic disciplines and encouraging interdisciplinary
+The program may be tailored to complement the student's major area of specialization, thus providing new perspectives on traditional academic disciplines and encouraging interdisciplinary comparisons.